cozy/cozy-docs/src/documents/hack/cookbooks/controller.html.md

 ## Configuration

-Configuration are stored in file '/etc/cozy/controller.json' Every configuration are optional
+Configuration are stored in file **/etc/cozy/controller.json**.
+Every configurations are optional.

-Configuration file are avaible only for new controller
+Configuration file is avaible only for new controller.

 ### Common configuration